Federal Aviation Administration (FAA), DOT.

 Statement of the Problem

-Current regulations in part 36 do not contain noise certification requirements specific to the tiltrotor and its unique flight capabilities.
+Current regulations in part 36 do not contain noise certification requirements specific to the tiltrotor and its unique Start Printed Page 1134flight capabilities.
 Since no standards for the tiltrotor currently exist, the FAA is adding new standards to part 36, and amending part 21, § 21.93 (Classification of Changes in Type Design) to accommodate certification of the tiltrotor.
 In order to harmonize the U.S. regulations with the international standards, this rulemaking adopts the same noise certification standards as used in ICAO Annex 16, Volume 1, Chapter 13, Attachment F (Amendment 7) for tiltrotors.

 Type Certification Activity in the United States